AJSANU/Signature/README.md

 # Signature
-This application is a simple application to capture your signature
+This application is a simple application to capture your signature and if required, dowload it as pdf files.

+# Output